Jurfest/elixir-otp-course/README.md

 # Servy

-**My result after complete the course "Developing with Elixir/OTP" by Pragmactic Studio**
+**My result after complete the course "Developing with Elixir/OTP" by Pragmatic Studio**

 ## Installation